Los Mockers

 Los Mockers were a popular 1960s rock band in Latin America that was part of the Uruguayan Invasion.
-They were heavily influenced by Rolling Stones and covered many of their songs (in English).
-The band was formed in 1963 on Montevideo, Uruguay but moved to Argentina in 1966 after winning a contract with EMI Argentina.
+They were heavily influenced by The Rolling Stones and covered many of their songs (in English).
+The band was formed in 1963 in Montevideo, Uruguay but moved to Argentina in 1966 after winning a contract with EMI Argentina.
 The original lineup disbanded in 1967.
 They briefly re-united in 2006.

 History

 The band formed in 1963.
 They were originally called The Notorious before being renamed The Mockers.

 In 1966, they won a recording contract with EMI of Argentina, so they recorded their first single in April, and in September, recorded "I want to go" and "Baby Mine", which were not included in the LP that would be published later.
 A month later they released their next single, entitled "Empty Harem" / "Let me try again."

 Their third single, "Captain Grey" / "Confusion" was released in mid- 1967, to boost sales of the album.
 Although keyboardist Stephen Hirshfield, had already left the training, he traveled from Montevideo to participate in the recording.
 The original lineup would disbanded in 1967.